 All of these things you do will act as a reference for your children and may benefit them later on in life if they experience times of challenge.
 Still, more importantly, it will help to regulate emotions and establish a healthy and balanced lifestyle.

-Here at St Peter’s Prep, we believe that healthy routines are integral to a child’s happiness and our boarding school in Devon provides our students with a balanced and supported education.
+Here at St Peter’s Prep, we believe that healthy routines are integral to a child’s happiness and our private primary school in Devon provides our students with a balanced and supported education.
 For more information on how we can further your child’s education opportunities, why not contact us?